 A rising star of London’s diverse music scene, 2016 saw The Magic Lantern as at home touring alongside Mancunian poet and saxophonist Alabaster Deplume, as performing with Jamie Cullum at the BBC Proms and singing on Sam Lee’s ‘Lovely Molly’ winning ‘Best Traditional Track’ at the BBC Radio 2 Folk Awards.
 Jamie also decided to return to Australia for the first time in nearly a decade to explore his roots and chase the flickering embers of doomed romance.

 His third album ‘To The Islands’ was written and recorded in 2017 following this tumultuous journey to Australia after nearly 10 years away and explores memory and hope in a world of near constant uncertainty.
 Musically ‘To The Islands’ mirrors this exploration, working with a new band of old and new friends from London’s thriving jazz scene, it draws on a wide range of sounds and textures, from afro-beat grooves, to solo piano, string quintet lyricism to narcotic late night saxophone jams, all united by Jamie’s instantly recognisable voice and inimitable song-writing style.
 ‘To This Islands’ promises to be his most ambitious musical statement to date.

-2017 culminated in the release the album’s first single ‘Holding Hands’ in late October which has already been streamed more than 100k times and been championed by the likes of Jacob Collier, Jamie Cullum and Tom Robinson.
-Second single ‘Lydia’ is due for release on the 23 March 2018.
+2017 culminated in the release the album’s first single ‘Holding Hands’ in late October and been championed by the likes of Jacob Collier, Jamie Cullum and Tom Robinson.
+Second single ‘Lydia’ was released on the 23 March 2018.